jonathancraddock/mootparadox_grav/pages/02.blog/catstycam-to-sheffield-pike/item.md

 [View Full Screen](https://map.mootparadox.com/full/catstycam) | [GPX](https://map.mootparadox.com/gpx/catstycam)
 <p><iframe src="https://map.mootparadox.com/embed/catstycam" height="500" width="100%" style="border:none; margin-top:-1.2em;"></iframe></p>

 The route began with a gentle climb along gravel tracks as far as the disused dam at Brown Cove, although from there it became a rather steep climb.
+In Wainwright's *Eastern Fells* I believe this is referred to as the old Glenridding pony route, but where that path would branch right towards White Side, bear left and follow Glenridding Beck towards Brown Cove.

 It will come as zero surprise to anyone who knows me to learn that I am not a natural early-riser!
-But, it was great to be out walking before 8am, and I will freely admit the only way I could manage that was by driving down the night before and camping at the start of the route.
-This was 2015, things may be different now, but at about £6 for a one-man tent pitch, you can barely get a day's car parking at that price.
+But, it was great to be out walking around 8am, and I will freely admit the only way I could manage that was by driving down the night before and camping at the start of the route.
+This was 2015, things may be different now, but at £6 for a one-man tent pitch, you could barely get a day's car parking at that price.

 ![catstycam-north-ridge](catstycam-north-ridge.jpg "catstycam-north-ridge")
 *Steep, but fairly easy climbing on the north ridge of Catstycam.*